pranaboy72/Haptic_Device/README.md

 ## How to Debug
 Don't know the actual reason, but I couldn't debug the values on the serial monitor while activating the controller at the same time.
-Therefore you need to debug using another arduino (I used Arduino Mega).
+Therefore you need additional arduino (I used Arduino Mega).

 1. Connect 7,8 pin of the UNO to TX, RX pin of MEGA
 2. Connect GND pin with each other